Keyboard shortcuts

 }

 Use the SQLSTATE table from Chapter 9 to expand this map.
-Resist the temptation to expose Error’s Display directly — it’s great for logs, but it leaks internals to clients.
+Resist the temptation to expose Error’s full Display directly — it’s great for logs, but it leaks internals to clients.

 Where the spans come from